 It is also very important that they appear to be, both, making you more money and saving that employer money.
-However, these two goals contradict one another.
+This is a classic conflict of interest.
 How can they maximize your salary, while saving money for the employer?

-When a potential employer views your current salary, they are usually not going to want to give you more than a 20% increase.
-This is the market norm, unless of course that particular employer is really generious.
+When a potential employer views your current salary, they are usually not going to want to give you more than a 20% increase, almost ever.
+This is the market norm, unless of course that particular employer is really generous, which is not how companies work.
 In fact, as you can imagine, the less money they offer you and get you to take the role, the better it is for them.

 A lot of time’s though, recruiters tend to make empty promises by saying things like: